Nuclear organization dynamics during cellular reprogramming

 The nucleus is more than a genetic container.
 This organelle is the chief orchestra of cellular processes by controlling and fine-tuning gene expression in response to developmental and environmental cues.
-We are interested in the functional organization of the plant nucleus and its dynamics, particularly in relation to cell fate changes during developmental or physiological transitions.
-We use a combination of genetic, molecular, cell biology and cytogenetics approaches to describe nuclear organization dynamics at a microscopic and sub-microscopic scale, with the aim to decipher the functional role of these events on cellular reprogramming.
-We established protocols for high-resolution, 3D quantitative analyses of chromatin composition and organization at the single-cell level in whole-mount plant tissues.
+We are interested in the 3D, functional organization of the genome in the plant nucleus.
+Our research aim to elucidate chromatin dynamics principles underlying cellular reprogramming during developmental or physiological transitions.
+Focusing on two case studies, the somatic-to-reproductive cell fate transition, and the dark-to-light physiological transition, we deploy a combination of genetic, molecular, cell biology and cytogenetics approaches to describe chromatin organization at a microscopic and nanoscopic scale.
+We established protocols for high-to-super resolution, 3D quantitative analyses of chromatin composition and organization at the single-cell level in whole-mount plant tissues or isolated nuclei.

 Organ shape is contributed by coordinated tissue growth and cellular differentiation involving an interplay between mechanical constraints and gene regulation (Whitewoods and Coen 2017, Johnson and Lenhard 2011).
 We are interested in understanding the contribution of growth constraints in the plant ovule to the differentiation of the spore mother cells at the somatic-to-reproductive cell fate transition.
 We deploy high-resolution imaging and 3D image processing approaches to quantify tissue growth in 3D at the cellular level.

-Tthe University of Zurich, the Swiss National Science Foundation (SNSF), the SystemsX.ch program, the Zurich-Basel Plant Science Center/Syngenta PhD program, the Swiss Commission for Technology and Innovation (CTI/KTI), the Baugarten Stiftung, the Velux Stiftung and the Ricola Stiftung.
+University of Zurich, Swiss National Science Foundation (SNSF), SystemsX.ch, Zurich-Basel Plant Science Center/Syngenta PhD program, Swiss Commission for Technology and Innovation (CTI/KTI), Baugarten Stiftung, Velux Stiftung, Ricola Stiftung.

 - Book: Plant Chromatin Dynamics.
 Methods, Protocols and Technical review.
 Edited by Marian Bemer and Célia Baroux, Springer NY